Warishaakram09/Mad-Libs-Python/README.md

 Enter the required inputs and enjoy the story! 🎭

 📌 Example Output
-Enter your name: Warisha
+Enter your name: warisha
-Enter a thing: laptop
+Enter a thing: cat
-Enter an action: coded a website
+Enter an action: learning python
-Enter a place: design studio
+Enter a place: cafe

 ✨ Your Story ✨

-One day, Warisha went to the design studio.
+One day, warisha went to the cafe.
-There, she saw a laptop.
-Suddenly, the laptop coded a website!
-Warisha was so surprised and started laughing.
+There, they saw a cat.
+Suddenly, the cat learning python! warisha was so surprised and started laughing.

 ✅ Your story is saved in 'mad_libs_story.txt'!
 📌 Future Improvements